SoftwareImpacts/SIMPAC-2023-33/README.md

 - Monitor stdout and stderr.
 The unique simulation identifier number (starting timestep = name of data directory), the process steps, and the used wall times per step are printed on stdout.
 Errors are printed on stderr.
-**Note**: Convergence of the employed CVode solver can not be guaranteed and issues of this kind can hardly be predicted.
+**Note**: Convergence of the employed `CVODE` solver can not be guaranteed and issues of this kind can hardly be predicted.
 On top, they are even system dependent.
 Piece of advice: Only pass decimal numbers for the grid settings and initial conditions.
-CVode warnings and errors are reported on stdout and stderr.
+`CVODE` warnings and errors are reported on stdout and stderr.
 A `config.txt`file containing the relevant part of `main.cpp` is written to the output directory in order to save the simulation settings of each particular run.

 You can remove the object files and the executable via `make clean`.